History (HIST)

 HIST 3406 - Directed Reading in European History (3 Credits)

-A readings course for the history major or for any other student who wishes to improve his/her historical knowledge in any era of European history.
-The course can be conducted as a seminar class or biweekly appointments between the professor and the student.
-The course will be supervised by the ASU professor who normally teaches courses in European history.
-This course is designed to im- prove the student's thinking and writing skills by having him/her ac- tually "read" history.
-For history and pre-law majors, it will be an essential background for the self-direction and first-rate reading comprehension needed in both graduate school and law school.
-Offered: As Needed.
+This course is designed for history majors or any student wishing to enhance their historical knowledge in any era of European history.
+It can be conducted as a seminar class or through biweekly appointments between the professor and the student.
+The course will be supervised by an ASU professor who specializes in European history.
+The primary goal of this course is to improve students' thinking and writing skills through intensive reading of historical texts.
+For history and pre-law majors, this course provides essential background knowledge and develops the self-direction and reading comprehension skills necessary for success in graduate school and law school.

 Prerequisites: HIST 1111